Will Bond

-Will Bond (born April 8, 1970) is an attorney and Democratic politician from Little Rock, Arkansas.
+Will Bond (born April 8, 1970) is an American attorney and Democratic politician from Little Rock, Arkansas.
 Born in Jacksonville, Bond studied political science at Vanderbilt University before earning a Juris Doctor at the University of Arkansas School of Law in 1995.
 Working as an attorney in Central Arkansas, Bond represented the Jacksonville area in the Arkansas House of Representatives from 2003 to 2008.
 He was elected chair of the Democratic Party of Arkansas in 2011, serving until 2013.
 Bond served in the Arkansas Senate from 2017 to 2021.
 He lives in Little Rock with his wife Gabriel and their three children.

 Background

 Born April 8, 1970, in Jacksonville, Bond is the son of former State Representative Pat Bond and Tommy Bond.
 He has two sisters, Melissa Bond and Kelly Bond Emerson.
 Will Bond graduated from Jacksonville High School.
 He attended Vanderbilt University in Nashville, Tennessee, receiving a Bachelor of Arts in political science in 1992, and graduating from the University of Arkansas School of Law in Fayetteville in 1995.

 He worked as an associate at Friday, Eldredge & Clark in Little Rock until 1996.
 Bond joined Pulaski County Clerk Pat O'Brien in creating the Bond & O'Brien law firm, which would change to Bond & Chamberlin when Neil Chamberlin joined the firm in 2002.
 Bond succeeded his mother, Pat, in representing the 44th District of the Arkansas House of Representatives from 2003 to 2008.
 Representative Bond's service in the House earned him recognition in Arkansas Business's "40 under 40" list in 2005.

 Arkansas's state house and senate offices are part-time positions, and Bond continued legal work during his service in the Arkansas House.
 Bond joined McMath Woods, P.A., a plaintiff's firm specializing in injury law, as a partner in 2006.
 He is admitted to practice law in all state and federal courts in Arkansas, the Eighth Circuit Court of Appeals, and the Supreme Court of the United States.

 Bond and his wife Gabriel live in Little Rock, Arkansas with their three children.